matloff/fastStat/README.md

 exclude cell counts of less than 100.

-In addition to the correlation attenuation issue, i.e. weakened Accuracy, another problem with cell suppression is a potential reduction in Privacy.
+In addition to the correlation attenuation issue, i.e. weakened Utility, another problem with cell suppression is a potential increase in Risk.
 A set of cleverly-designed queries, seemingly inoccuous, can lead to [information disclosure](https://www.fcsm.gov/assets/files/docs/2009FCSM_Cox_III-A.pdf).

 **DP issues**